Chart Color Schemes

 The level of cultural diversity witnessed in Aitkenvale was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Aitkenvale's population shows above-average cultural diversity, with 21.2% born overseas and 16.4% speaking a language other than English at home.
-Christianity is the predominant religion, comprising 53.5%.
-The 'Other' religious category is overrepresented at 1.3%, compared to Rest of Qld's 0.8%.
+Aitkenvale's cultural diversity was above average, with 21.2% of its population born overseas and 16.4% speaking a language other than English at home.
+Christianity was the main religion in Aitkenvale, comprising 53.5% of the population.
+The most notable overrepresentation was in Other religions, which made up 1.3% compared to Regional Qld's 0.8%.

 Frequently Asked Questions - Diversity